-The Group recognized right-of-use assets and lease liabilities for those leases previously classified as operating leases, except for short-term leases and leases of low-value assets.
+Upon adoption of IFRS 16, the Group applied a single recognition and measurement approach for all leases except for short-term leases and leases of low-value assets.
+Leases previously accounted for as operating leases classified as operating leases, except for short-term leases and leases of low-value assets.
 The right-of-use assets and lease liability were recognized based on the present value of the remaining lease payments, discounted using the incremental borrowing rate at the date of initial application.
 The right-of-use asset was adjusted for any related prepaid and accrued lease payments previously recorded.